CAD tip # 13784:

-Using a freeware utility by Arkance Systems - BlockCoords - you can easily export the coordinates of selected blocks, including their attributes if any, from both AutoCAD and AutoCAD LT to a CSV table for Excel.
+Using a freeware utility by ARKANCE - BlockCoords - you can easily export the coordinates of selected blocks, including their attributes, if any, and dynamic properties (incl. visibility state), from both AutoCAD and AutoCAD LT to a CSV table for Excel.

 Download the BlockCoords application from Download, load it into your CAD using APPLOAD and type the BLOCKCOORDS command.
 Select an example of the block you want to export, and then all the references of that block you want to export (e.g. All).
 The application will create a .CSV file in the current working folder (with the same name as your DWG drawing) with a list of X,Y,Z coordinates and values of all block attributes.